orourkedd/effects-as-data/README.md

 Because the runtime handles errors for you, you don't have to write a test to verify that an error is handled ([unless you are doing something specific in a `catch` block](#using-trycatch-like-in-asyncawait))

 By default errors should act just like they do in `async/await`.
 Things get fun, however, when you use command modifiers like [either](#using-cmdseither) or [retry](#using-cmdsretry).
 Using command modifiers can add sophisticated error handling to your code without adding complexity.
-Pro tip: Because command modifiers are not really a thing (I just call them that because they run other commands), they are all composable.

 NOTE: you can easily write your own command modifiers.
 Follow the example of `either` here: [either cmd](https://github.com/orourkedd/effects-as-data-universal/blob/master/src/cmds/either.js), [either handler](https://github.com/orourkedd/effects-as-data-universal/blob/master/src/handlers/either.js).